rancher/dashboard/docusaurus/docs/extensions/rancher-2.9-support.md

 ## What happened

 Rancher 2.9.0 contains many improvements, unfortunately some make necessary changes that may invalidate certain versions of Rancher Extensions working with certain versions of Rancher.
+In a nutshell:

+- “Schema diet initiative” changes.
+Affects how Rancher Dashboard deals with k8s resources and it’s schemas in the scope of the application

+- “defineComponent” changes.
+Outdated JS notations that are overall not compatible with our path towards Vue3

 To support these changes we have made some important changes to Rancher Shell (our core JS package) which helps and protects version compatibility.